cornercorner

 Extending the Options Window

-Now that we have a module project, which gives us our source structure, we simply run through another wizard that will create the NetBeans API implementation of an Options window extension.
-In the wizard, you simply need to specify the type of panel you want to have generated, either a primary panel or a miscellaneous panel, and then the wizard will generate all the required classes and layer.xml registration details for you.
+In the wizard, you need to specify the type of panel you want to have generated, either a primary panel or a miscellaneous panel, and then the wizard will generate all the required classes and annotations that will generate layer.xml entries at compile time for you.

 Click Next.